 As is often the case, regulations change as continuing research provides better information on the characteristics of flooding.
-This has happened regarding designation of the BFE in Coastal High Hazard Area Vizones, which until recently were determined by the clevation of the storm surge alone.
-They are now calculated on the basis of the wave crest height, which is the height of swaves on top of the stoam surge.
-The new regulations take effect in each local jurisdiction as soon as the FIRMs for respective areas have been applied to show the new BFE.
-In the interim the wave crest beight can be estimated on a case by case basis with the help of FIA officials or their representatives.
-In any event, it is essential that designers consult with local officials to ascertain the status of regulations in their area before beginning any project.
-Existing variable insurance rates already provide an incentive to locate buildings at the higher elevations, but once the new requirements are in effect substantial insurance sayings will accrue to conforming structures.
-A Ferferal

-Emergency Management Administration publication, The Goasial Construction Manual, takes these new requirements into account and should be used as a guide for designing in costal areas.
+This has happened regarding designation of the BFE in Coastal High Hazard Area V-zones, which until recently were determined by the elevation of the storm surgealone.
+They are now calculated on the basis of the wave crest height, which is the height of waves on top of the atem surge.
+The new regulations take effect in each local jurisdiction as soon as the FIRMs for respective areas have been applated to show the new REE.
+In the interim the wave crest height can be estimated on a case-by-case basis with the help of FIA officials or their represential that designers consult with local officials to ascertain the status of regulations in thesis area before beginning any project.
+Existing variable insurance rules already provide an incentive to locate buildings in the light elevations, but once the hew requirements are in effect substantial insurance saymings will accrue to conforming structures.
+A Federal Emergency Management Administration publication, The Coastral Construction Manual, takes these new requirements into account and should be used as a guide for designing in coastal areas.

-Definition of Terms Used in NFIP
+Definition of Terms Used In NFIP

-Base Flood Elevation - Base Flood Elevations (BFE) are associated with an intermediate level of flooding that is significantly loss than the greatest floods that could occur Flood magnitudes are expressed in various ways, the most common being to describe them in relation to the frequency with which a certain level of flooding is likely to occur For example, a level of flooding that, according to statistical probability, will be equaled or exceeded every 50 years is termed a "50-year flood"; the flood level likely to be equaled or exceeded every 100 years is termed a "100-year flood"; and the level likely to be equaled or exceeded every 500 years is termed a "500-year flood" and the level likely to be equaled or exceeded every 500 years is termed a "500-year flood" it is important to remember that these designations are based on probability.
+Have Phone Elevations (BFE) are as-Flood Elevations (BFE) are associated with an intermediate level of flooding that is significanaly less than the greatest floods that could occur.
+Flood mignitudes are expressed in various ways, the most common-being to describe them inrelation to the frequency with which a certain level of flooding is likely to occur.
+For example, a level of flooding thin, according to statistical probability will be equaled or escreted every 50 years is termed a "50-year flood"; the flood level likely to be equaled or exceeded every 160 years is termed a "50-year flood"; and the level likely to be equaled or exceeded every 500 years is important to remember that these designations are based on probability.

-The regulatory BRE is based on the probable 100-year flood or, in coastal areas, the wave crest height of the 100-year storm tide.
-These also are referred to as floods with a one-percent chance of occurrence in any given year.
+The regulatory BFE is based on the probable 100-year flood or, in coastal areas, the wave crest height of the 100-year storm tide.
+These also are referred to as floods with a onepercent charge of occurrence in iny given year.
 However, these designations should not be interpreted literally, since floods do not occur in predictable cycles.
-Another way to express flood probability is to say that a 100-year flood has a 26 percent chance of occurring during the life of a 30-year.

-mortgage.
-It is also noteworth that a local jurisdiction may adopt requirements more stringent than the NFIE.
+Another way to express flood probability is to say that a 100-year flood has a 26 percent charge of a 30-year. mortgage.
+It is also noteworthy that a local jurisdiction may adopt requirements more stringent than the NFIP

-Coasial High Hazard Areas-the area immediately adjacent to the ocean and subject to high velocity waters, including but not limited to hurricane wave wash, storm surges, and isunamis.
-National Flood Insurance Program regulations for Coasial High Hazard Areas, also known as V-zones, apply where tides, storm waves, and local geographic characteristics combine to produce a breaking wave of three feet or more.
+-the area immediately adjacent to the ocean and subject to high velocity waters, including but not limited to hurricane wave wash, storm surges, and isunamis.
+National Flood Insurance Program regulations for Coastal High Hazard Areas, also known as V-zones, apply where tides, storm waves, and local geographic characteristics combine to produce a breaking wave of three feet or more.